Extend Your Trip

 See how we’re making a difference for students at Costa Rica’s San Francisco School.

-We can opt to wake up early to take in the sights and sounds of Costa Rica, as we go in search of the area's indigenous birds with our Trip Leader.
-Then, after breakfast at our lodge, we’ll enjoy a unique opportunity to spend A Day in the Life of a Costa Rican village, including a visit to a local elementary school supported in part by Grand Circle Foundation.
-The children will warmly welcome us with infectious enthusiasm, and with their colorful traditional costumes and cheerful demeanor, they may leave a lasting impression on all who meet them.
+After breakfast at our lodge, we’ll enjoy a unique opportunity to spend A Day in the Life of a Costa Rican village, including a visit to a local elementary school supported in part by Grand Circle Foundation.
+The children will warmly welcome us, and with their colorful traditional costumes and cheerful demeanor, they may leave a lasting impression on all who meet them.
 In fact, past travelers have found this to be a highlight of the trip.

 During our visit, we’ll spend some time with the students one-on-one, talk with their teachers and parents, and learn about Costa Rica's universal educational system.
 Long a national priority—and a focus of government spending following the abolition of its army—Costa Rica's policy of universal education has resulted in a literacy rate of 96%.
 While successful in educating their students, many school systems in Costa Rica suffer from a lack of funding, and the school we visit today has benefited from a Grand Circle Foundation grant, used to improve and expand the school building and grounds by constructing a new ceiling, classrooms, sidewalks, and even (at the San Francisco School) a self-sustaining microfarm project, which provides the students and their community with much-needed nutrition and revenue.